Looking for tax deductions?

 Please take the time to read and understand the information found on our web site as it can be very helpful to you when preparing your taxes and when planning your tax strategies.
-Every month we hear from taxpayers who found this web site too late or after they already paid someone for a download that contained nothing more than the basic information here available to you for free.
-Taxpayers who were ill-advised by normally very competent CPAs and other tax practitioners, but for whom the tricks and traps of Trader Status were unknown to them.
+Every month we hear from taxpayers who found this web site too late or after they already paid someone for a download that contained nothing more than the basic generic one-size-fits-all information.
+Taxpayers who were ill-advised by normally very competent CPAs and other tax practitioners, but for whom the tricks and traps of Trader Status were unknown to them or misapplied by them.

-A good CPA does not need to know everything, he only needs to know where to look it up when a problem arises, or when he’s doing your tax planning.
-Unfortunately the hard facts are that, when it comes to traders in securities and traders in commodities, unfortunately, many tax advisors still have no clue when that there even is a Trader Status issue to look up, let alone having the practical hands-on experience necessary to be aware of the tricks and traps to be found!
+Unfortunately the hard facts are that, when it comes to traders in financial instruments or commodities, many tax advisors still have no clue when there is a Trader Status issue to look up, let alone having the practical hands-on experience necessary to be aware of the hidden tricks and traps out there!

 Odds of being audited:

 1:8 if the taxpayer is earning over $1MM.
 1:25 are the odds for individuals earning greater than $200,000.
 1:100 for people earning less than $200,000.
 1.6MM tax returns are audited annually, out of 150MM form 1040 returns filed.
 8 out of every 10 audits result in additional taxes being assessed.
 Corporations: 1:100 odds for those with assets under $10MM.

 As has been the case starting with 2011, taxpayers with any financial account maintained by a foreign financial institution or any securities issued by someone that is not a U.S. person may be required to file IRS Form 8938 along with their regular income tax forms.
 Taxpayers are subject to a $10,000 late filing penalty and the burden of compliance for some European institutions is too expensive and has resulted in closing accounts held by U.S. citizens.